avram-meir/daily-driver/README.md

 ## Getting Started

 This section provides information for how to get daily-driver set up and working on your system.
-Add additional content based on the project you build from this template!
+Be sure to add additional content based on the project you build from this template!

 ### Environment